vb9Sanger/5-UTR-SGE/README.md

 ### STEP SEVEN: Signal-to-noise QC across genes/conditions

 #### Background:
-Reports per-file signal-to-noise QC metrics (median |Z|, % controls significant, Cohen's d between signal and control consequence sets) across all `*_with_GMM.tsv` outputs from STEP SEVEN, combined into a single table so gene x condition combinations (e.g. `Day4_positional`, `Day4_adjusted`, `Plasmid_positional`) can be compared by eye.
+Reports per-file signal-to-noise QC metrics (median |Z|, % controls significant, Cohen's d between signal and control consequence sets) across all `*_with_GMM.tsv` outputs from STEP SIX, combined into a single table so gene x condition combinations (e.g. `Day4_positional`, `Day4_adjusted`, `Plasmid_positional`) can be compared by eye.
 There is deliberately **no automatic composite score or ranking** — a hierarchical rank across adjusted vs positional metrics isn't a fair like-for-like comparison, so manual inspection of the combined table/plot is intended instead.

 Gene, reference (Day4/Plasmid) and metric (positional/adjusted) are auto-inferred per file from the filename/path (not passed via a single global flag, since one run compares all conditions together), and can be overridden per file or per gene via `--manifest`.

 #### Requirements:
 * R packages: `data.table`, `ggplot2`, `optparse`
-* `*_with_GMM.tsv` output file(s) from STEP SEVEN, each containing a `consequence` column
+* `*_with_GMM.tsv` output file(s) from STEP SIX, each containing a `consequence` column
 * [signal_to_noise.R](https://github.com/vb9Sanger/5-UTR-SGE/blob/main/Code/signal_to_noise.R)

 | Flag | Required? | Description |